InformaticsMatters/ansible-infrastructure/README.md

 >   Refer to the Sphinx [primer] for a quick _cheat sheet_ of Sphinx
     formatting style

+## Cluster provisioning
+Most of this material relates to configuring Kubernetes clusters that have been provisioned.
+For documentation relating to (some) cluster provisioning refer to the `provisioning/README.md`.

 ## Building the Documentation
 The source of the documentation can be found in the project's `doc` directory.
 To build the HTML version of the documentation install